How to play Texas Hold’em

 A betting round begins, starting to the left of the big blind.
 Players can either “call” the big blind (i.e. put in chips equal to the big blind), they can “raise” the bet (increasing the stakes), or they can “fold” (in which case they relinquish their hand).

 If the pot is unraised, the big blind has the option to raise their “bet” when the action reaches them or to “check” (which is to pass without folding).
+Once everyone left in has folded or matched the largest bet, the game progresses.

 The dealer burns a card, and deals out three community cards face up in the middle of the table (this is the “flop”).
 A second betting round begins with the first player from the left of the dealer.
 As there are no blinds, all players may have the additional option to “check,” providing no player has made a bet before them in that round.